Minimal-Dissipation Learning for Energy-Based Models: A Learning Rate for General Potentials

 \section{A Learning Rate for General Potentials}

 In this section, we derive a generalization of the learning rate schedule given by Eq.~(\ref{eqn_optimal_learning_rate}), for the case of general energy functions.
+While the motivation for constructing this protocol was to prove that minimal dissipation learning is possible, the main motivation in this section is to provide a physical intuition for the quantities appearing in Eq.~(\ref{eqn_optimal_learning_rate}).
+To do so we make the assumption of slow driving, that is, the model updates are much slower than the Langevin dynamical updates.
 We leave the extension to the discontinuous protocol Eq.~(\ref{eqn_learning_rate_discontinuous}) for future study.

 The excess work produced by an isothermal process can be calculated perturbatively in the total time of the process as is done in Ref.~\cite{sekimoto_Complementarity_1997, wadia2022solution}:

 where $\boldsymbol{\zeta}$ is a symmetric positive-definite matrix referred to as the \textit{thermodynamic metric}.
 Therefore, in the limit of slow driving, that is, $\tau \rightarrow \infty$, the gradient can be expressed as